 - QMU Intranet homepage

-You can log-in to the Hub with your normal QMU details – your QMU matriculation number and password.
+You can log-in to the Hub with your QMU IT credentials – your QMU matriculation number and password.
 If you have a problem with your password you can reset it using the following link: https://u.qmu.ac.uk/reset/

 Browser and operating system compatibility

-Hub@QMU is compatible with most modern browsers.
-For a full list of compatible browsers please visit the Blackboard Browser Support web page.
+Hub uses modern web standards and as such is not supported by older browsers such as Internet Explorer 6 or 7.
+For a full list of compatible browsers please visit the Blackboard Browser Support web page

 ^ to top